 Suitable sample matrices

-- Transparent and semitransparent samples
+- Transparent and translucent films

 - Metal layers

-Ideal uses of Spectroscopic ellipsometry
+Ideal uses of ellipsometry

-- Measuring optical properties of thin films
+- Determining the optical properties of thin films

 Frequently asked questions

-SE can be used for a wide variety of thin films including semiconductors, polymers, dielectrics, and even metal layers.
+Ellipsometry can be used for a wide variety of thin films including semiconductors, polymers, dielectrics, and even metal layers.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.